analogdevicesinc/doctools/docs/theme.rst

 * ``body-class``: Add classes to the body HTML tag, scoping the whole webpage.
   Useful for customizing the header, sidebars.

-When visiting a page with the ``stub`` metadata, the scripts searches for the suggested alternative to redirect to.
-Useful for then the content is in under review in a pull request or different tag.
-The suggested alternative is the value and is for example ``:stub: pull/1234``.
+When visiting a page with the ``stub`` metadata, the script searches for the suggested alternative to redirect to.
+Useful for when the content is under review in a pull request or different tag.
+The suggested alternative is the value, for example ``:stub: pull/1234``.